-Cats have 40 x the number of odor sensitive cells in their noses as we humans do.
-They also have a vomeronasal organ in the roof of their mouths to process odors.
+Cats have many more odor sensitive cells in their noses than we humans do.
+They also have a vomeronasal organ (VNO) in the roofs of their mouths to process odors.
 Cats communicate by smell.

 For a cat, odors can be associated with a particular place or individual animal, identifying that place or animal.

 Another way cats communicate by smell is through semiochemicals.
 Odors can contain semiochemicals, molecules that carry “messages” from one organism to another.
 The organism receiving the “message” responds with a change in physiology or behavior.
+For example, there are insect traps that use hormones that simulate the type of scent produced by the female insect.
+Male insects are lured into the traps, preventing them from mating.

 Semiochemicals that carry “messages” between members of the same species are called pheromones.
 For cats, pheromones are used to mark territorial boundaries, advertise that a cat is ready to mate, or send greetings.
 Lactating mother cats also produce a blend of “appeasing” pheromones, that make kittens feel safe and reassured when their mothers are nearby.